julialenc/california-housing-prediction/README.md

 # 🏠 California Housing Price Prediction

 Machine learning project predicting California house prices using regression models.
+The repo was created to support Machine Learning training for PowerCoders Switzerland.

 Based on a case study from https://github.com/ageron/handson-ml3